mathe-e-botond/ds-math-notes/03-machine-learning.md

 ## **3.2 Model fitting**

-There are two main probabilistic optimization frameworks to estimate model parameters or **weights**, given a set of observations: **Maximum Likelihood Estimation** (MLE) and **Maximum a Posteriori** (MAP).
+There are two main probabilistic optimization frameworks to estimate model parameters, also called **weights** in machine learning, given a set of observations: **Maximum Likelihood Estimation** (MLE) and **Maximum a Posteriori** (MAP).
 The difference is that MAP assumes a prior probability distribution and tries to estimate parameters using the posterior probability, MLE estimates parameters using the prior based on observations only.

 $$\theta_{MLE} = argmax_{\theta}\ f_n(x_1...x_n|\theta)$$